ballerina-platform/ballerina-distribution/examples/int-range/int_range.md

 # int:range function

-The `int:range` lang library function returns an iterable object which iterates over a range of integers.
+The `int:range` lang library function returns an iterable object, which iterates over a range of integers.
 This is particularly useful when creating a loop with a decrementing looping variable or increment/decrement with a step.

 ::: code int_range.bal :::